 For details of your pay rights during your notice period go to this link.

-In 2015 the Government will introduce a ‘Health and Work Service’ for Employers to help manage long-term sickness – you can read the details about the new service here.
+In 2015 the Government will introduce a ‘Fit for Work’ Service for Employers to help manage long-term sickness and GP’s can refer employees to this scheme (as can an Employer with the employee’s consent) – you can read the details about the new service here.

 The HRMC publish a Guide for Employers about paying SSP which you can see here.